 <td style="padding:0.75rem;">Long-term maintenance</td>

-<td style="padding:0.75rem;">Fewer than one in five maintain results long-term</td>
+<td style="padding:0.75rem;">Fewer than 1 in 5 maintain results long-term</td>

 <td style="padding:0.75rem;">Improved when followed by ongoing group engagement or subsequent challenges</td>